scalar-labs/scalar-terraform/docs/CassandraOperation.md

 ```

 ### Taint Volume (without node replacement)
 The other option is to taint the volume which should be used as a last resort.
-This *will permanently delete data* on that volume and attach recreated volume with existing node.
+This *will permanently delete data* on that volume and attach the recreated data or commit log volume to the already existing instance.
 Be sure you can recover the data from a backup first.

 #### Azure
 ```console